ondat/documentation/docs/operations/tap.md

 ### Example - Enable Topology-Aware Placement Through a `PersistentVolumeClaim` Definition

-The following guidance below will demonstrates how to use Ondat Topology-Aware Placement through a `PersistentVolumeClaim` (PVC) definition.
+The following guidance will demonstrate how to use Ondat Topology-Aware Placement through a `PersistentVolumeClaim` (PVC) definition.
 - The instructions will enable Topology-Aware Placement on a PVC, use a custom zone labelling scheme with the label >> `storageos.com/topology-key=custom-region` and set it to the `soft` Failure Mode.

     > 💡 Labels can be applied to a PVC directly, or indirectly by adding them as parameters on a StorageClass.